nanaeka/week-2/README.md

 Values outside the range ±(2^-1074 to 2^1024) are automatically converted:

-  Positive values greater than Number.MAX_VALUE are converted to +Infinity.
+  • Positive values greater than Number.MAX_VALUE are converted to +Infinity.

-  Positive values smaller than Number.MIN_VALUE are converted to +0.
+  • Positive values smaller than Number.MIN_VALUE are converted to +0.

-  Negative values smaller than -Number.MAX_VALUE are converted to -Infinity.
+  • Negative values smaller than -Number.MAX_VALUE are converted to -Infinity.

-  Negative values greater than -Number.MIN_VALUE are converted to -0.
+  • Negative values greater than -Number.MIN_VALUE are converted to -0.

+ • BigInt type

+  The BigInt type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
+With BigInts, you can safely store and operate on large integers even beyond the safe integer limit for Numbers.A BigInt is created by appending n to the end of an integer or by calling the constructor.

+  You can obtain the largest safe value that can be incremented with Numbers by using the constant Number.MAX_SAFE_INTEGER.
+With the introduction of BigInts, you can operate with numbers beyond the Number.MAX_SAFE_INTEGER